How to Write a Bill

 Sample Bills and Template

 Having consistent standards for bill submissions is of the utmost importance to PMC.
-If you are not already familiar with the process, please take a moment to look over the two sample bills below, and download the bill template as a starting point for your own bill.
+Please look over the two sample bills below to understand what PMC expects, and download our bill template as a starting point for your own bill.